A Complete Guide to Google Search Console

 Monitoring, Managing and Troubleshooting Performance of Your Website with the Help of Search Console

 If you’re a beginner, you’re going to be a pro by reading this section and applying the knowledge in practice.
 If you’re a pro, you’re just going to get many treasures.
 While beginners should scroll slow, pros may scroll fast and can skip few sub-sections.
 As a scientific requirement in training, I deliberately kept this section at the end while preparing the blueprint for the entire study material.

-With numbers of aspects, dimensions, parameters, matrices and their multiple variations, you may feel little confused.
+With a number of aspects, dimensions, parameters, matrices and their multiple variations, you may feel little confused.
 However, it’s not so much difficult.
-Let me tell how you can get most of Google Search Console report on performance.
+Let me tell you how you can get most of the Google Search Console report on performance.